Longdendale: The reservoirs

 The Longdendale catchment exceeds 30 sqmi and has an annual rainfall of 52.5 in.
 The civil engineer John Frederick Bateman recognised the potential and conceived a plan to deliver this water to Manchester and Salford, while still maintaining the flow in the River Etherow that was needed to power the mills of Tintwistle and Glossop.
 The six reservoirs have a capacity of 4500000000 impgal.
 A tunnel was built at a depth of 200 ft to carry the water from Longdendale into the valley of the River Tame.
-An Act of Parliament (10 Victoria Cap.cciii) (9 July 1847) was passed to allow the land to be acquired and construction to commence.
+The Manchester Corporation Waterworks Act 1847 (10 & 11 Vict. c. cciii) (9 July 1847) was passed to allow the land to be acquired and construction to commence.

 The railway

 The first railway line between Manchester and Sheffield was constructed between 1839 and 1845 on the south side of the reservoir chain by 1,500 navvies of whom many died and most suffered illness.
 The three-mile-long double Woodhead Tunnel was, for a time, the longest tunnel in the country.
 It was replaced by a single, larger tunnel in 1954.
 The first tunnel was subsequently used by CEGB to reroute the main high-voltage link up the valley and through the National Park underground.
 The railway line ceased to be economical, and in 1970 the passenger service ceased, followed in 1981 by the goods service.
-The passenger service was adversely affected by the requirement to keep the Hope Valley line open, whilst the freight service was affected by the falloff in Trans-Pennine coal traffic.
+The passenger service was adversely affected by the requirement to keep the Hope Valley Line open, whilst the freight service was affected by the falloff in Trans-Pennine coal traffic.
 The track was lifted in 1986.
 There have been plans to re-open the railway at various times since it was closed, but none have gained planning approval.